mikethezipper/10s_Ti_BQ76930_BMS/README.md

 # bq769x0 Arduino Library

+Note - Testing only done on BQ7693003 WITH CRC - holy damn, check if your chip requires CRC, it makes everything a pain in the ass

 Arduino-compatible library for battery management system based on Texas Instruments bq769x0 IC (bq76920, bq76930 and bq76940).

 The library offerst most features for a simple BMS (including automatic fault handling and balancing).
 See also BMS48V hardware files.